bigorangebird/picoCTF/General Skills/Waving A Flag/Waving A Flag.md

 ## Steps

-1. From the command line, run the *wget* command to download each of the three files
+1. From the command line, run the *wget* command to download the file

 ```
 https://mercury.picoctf.net/static/cfea736820f329083dab9558c3932ada/warm

 ```

-2. Following the instriuction, we need to change the permissions on the *warm* program wsing the *chmod* command
+2. Following the instruction, we need to change the permissions on the *warm* program wsing the *chmod* command

 ```
 chmod +x warm